FlagAI-Open/Aquila2/README.md

 ```
 Subsequently, you can utilize the variety of fine-tuning scripts we offer for different purposes:

-- Execute finetune/7B/finetune.sh for a full parameter fine-tuning of the 7B model
+- Execute `finetune/7B/finetune.sh` for a full parameter fine-tuning of the 7B model
-- Apply finetune/7B/finetune_lora.sh for LoRA fine-tuning of the 7B model
+- Execute `finetune/7B/finetune_lora.sh` for LoRA fine-tuning of the 7B model
-- Use finetune/7B/finetune_qlora.sh for Q-LoRA fine-tuning of the 7B model
+- Execute `finetune/7B/finetune_qlora.sh` for Q-LoRA fine-tuning of the 7B model
-- Implement finetune/34B/finetune.sh for a full parameter fine-tuning of the 34B model
+- Execute `finetune/34B/finetune.sh` for a full parameter fine-tuning of the 34B model
-- Initiate finetune/34B/finetune_lora.sh for LoRA fine-tuning of the 34B model
+- Execute `finetune/34B/finetune_lora.sh` for LoRA fine-tuning of the 34B model
-- Opt for finetune/34B/finetune_qlora.sh for Q-LoRA fine-tuning of the 34B model
+- Execute `finetune/34B/finetune_qlora.sh` for Q-LoRA fine-tuning of the 34B model

 ### Optimization Effects